 Marissa Lennox, Chief Policy Officer at CARP noted that due to weakening immune systems, adults 65 and older have lower responses to infections, greater susceptibility to the flu, and are at high risk for complications or hospitalization if they do get the flu.
 One-third of elderly flu victims leave the hospital with a reduced ability to carry out their daily activities.
 This means that the standard of life for them and their loved ones can be affected significantly after a severe flu.
 The trickle-down effect means that the younger generation needs to provide extra care if their parents become ill.
 There is an ensuing loss of productivity in the workforce and stress in caring for their own families.
 The lives of everyone change irrevocably.
 And it’s preventable with the higher-dose vaccine.

 Inequality in the Availability of Flu Shots Across Canada

 There’s a bit of a snag, though.
 Not everywhere in Canada is equal when it comes to access to the vaccine.
 The Hon.
 Christine Elliott, Deputy Premier and Minister of Health pointed out that Ontario is actually the only province to offer the higher dose vaccine free of charge to all adults 65+.

-Ontario has many initiatives for seniors, because by 2021 there will be 400,000 more seniors – and they are already the biggest percentage of the population.
+Ontario has many initiatives for seniors, because by 2036 the Canadian senior population is expected to grow significantly from 6.4 to 10.3 million.
 Last year, the Ontario Government announced that the higher dose influenza vaccine would be provided free of charge to all seniors as part of the Ontario Universal Influenza Immunization Program, which started in the 2018-19 flu season.
 Manitoba, Nova Scotia, Saskatchewan, the Northwest Territories and Prince Edward Island offer the vaccine to those in long-term care facilities.